Frequently asked questions

 We are afraid not, CTSI is the professional body for trading standards officers, even if it is a serious complaint, rather than a question about your rights, the Citizens Advice consumer service will offer you front line advice or handle the case by passing it on with all your details to the relevant trading standards office in a local authority.

-The Chartered Trading Standards Institute is private company who supply Membership & Training for Trading Standards professionals, we do not employer Trading Standards officers, and as such we are unable to provide you with the information you require.
+The Chartered Trading Standards Institute is private company who supply Membership & Training for Trading Standards professionals, we do not employ Trading Standards officers, and as such we are unable to provide you with the information you require.
 Unfortunately nor are we able to forward on any correspondence which you may have posted to us, this correspondence will be returned to the sender.

 Citizens Advice consumer service provides free, confidential and impartial advice on consumer issues.
 Visit www.adviceguide.org.uk or call the Citizens Advice consumer helpline on 0808 223 133.
 Calls to the helpline are free.

 The Chartered Trading Standards Institute membership categories are based on Trading Standards qualifications.
 The Board of Trade certificate, DPCP full DCA, DTS, and DCATS qualifications and their antecedents are still recognised Trading Standards qualifications, and entitle the holder to Full membership.
 The DCA part one is the equivalent of the FCATS, CSCATS and CPCF Stage 1 qualification, and these qualifications entitle the holder to Associate membership.

 No, the Trading Standards Advanced Practitioner (Degree Level) is a qualification.
 It is a route to individual Chartered Status.
 The Degree provides the candidate with the required Level 6 qualification (which forms part of the CTSP requirements).
 A candidate cannot achieve CTSP status by obtaining this qualification alone.